Raising your own chickens has many advantages. They produce eggs and entertainment for days.

-While they have a good amount of protein, peanut meal is another feed that you need to use caution with if there’s someone with peanut allergy in your family.
+While they have a good amount of protein, peanut meal is another chicken feed option that you need to use caution with if there’s someone with peanut allergy in your family.
 Scientists still aren’t sure if the feed passes through to the egg.
 This would only be an issue if you or someone you cook for are allergic to peanuts or if you sell your eggs which could potentially open them up to someone with an allergy.

 So again, I offer caution in using this as a protein supplement.
 Peanut meal is actually a hard thing to get your hands on, but if you are lucky enough to then you might want to consider using it for your birds.

 17. Potato Protein

 When you make potato starch, the potato protein is what is left over after the starch is made.
 Potato starch is used a lot in Europe in the place of where others might use corn starch.

 If you use potato starch or know someone that does, you could potentially have a great protein source for your flock.

 18. Safflower Meal

 Safflower is what is used to make vegetable oil.
 The meal for this is very similar to cottonseed meal.
 Basically, when they’ve gotten everything out of the plant, they take what is left and grind it into a fine powder or meal.

 Also, this is an annual plant.
 However, it contains a lot of thistles so you might not want to have it growing around your property.
 If not, you can always purchase it.

 19. Sesame Seed Meal

 Do you ever cook with sesame seed oil?
 Well, then you’ve been involved in the process of making sesame seed meal.

 Basically, after they get all that they can out of this plant by extracting oil from it, then they grind what is left into a powder.
 This powder could potentially be a good protein source for your flock.